xsiadron/xsiadron/README.md

 My work focuses on web development, games making and scripting, nevertheless, I love working on many other unrelated projects.<br/>
 What I also love is social media management, video editing, graphics and modeling and projects on arduino.
 Since I am also a game developer I spend a lot of time playing :D

-👊 Checkout my projects on [xsiadron.com](http://xsiadron.com) and anywhere else
+👊 Checkout my projects on [xsiadron.com](http://xsiadron.com) and anywhere else.

 ### Skills
 - Languages<br/>